wchance/project3-smartchainbet-presentation/README.md

 ***

+## Polygon Network

+Although we have initially selected Polygon Matic as the blockchain and native coin our dApp will be flexible enough to allow selection of Network.
+If it makes sense we could add Ethereum, Binance Smart Chain as selectable networks.

 ## Add Polygon (Matic) Mainnet on Metamask Wallet

 Before we get started create a MetaMask Wallet or import One, then follow these steps: